KeerthanaKN006/CivicConnect/README.md

 5. **Environment Variables**: Sensitive data not committed to code
 6. **HTTPS**: All external URLs use secure connections
 7. **CORS**: Configured for authorized origins only
+8. **Role Validation**: Frontend AND backend checks for admin access

 ---